 Firmware version

-However there seems to remain a residual error after movement, which disappears on a power cycle.
+However, occasionally we observe residual error after movement, which only disappears on a power cycle.
 This is shown in next image for FW 7.60.
 The track is started after a period of stationary placement, so it indicates the error.
 Then the device was moved outside, reducing the error.
 Finally the device was power cycled and logging resumed.
 This resulted in the indicated coordinate to jump to the actual position.

 GPS only vs Multi-GNSS